backend-development/backend-development-textbook/source/rails_associations_and_validations.md

 ### Methods

-There are now methods available to walk from one model to the other:
+After running the migration there are now methods available to walk from one model to the other:

 ```ruby
 # from zweet to zombie